Close

 Serious or repeated failure to meet these guidelines may have consequences for a medical practitioner’s registration.

-The Board acknowledges the following organisations’ codes and guidelines, which informed the development of the Board’s guidelines:
+The Board acknowledges the Final report – Independent review of the regulation of medical practitioners who perform cosmetic surgery and the following organisations’ codes and guidelines, which informed the development and update of the Board’s guidelines:

-The Board will review these guidelines at least every three years.
+The Board will review these guidelines from time to time as required.
+This will generally be at least every five years.